AUTOMATIC1111/stable-diffusion-webui/Install-and-Run-on-AMD-GPUs.md

 * https://github.com/lshqqytiger/k-diffusion-directml/tree/master
 * https://github.com/lshqqytiger/stablediffusion-directml/tree/main

-Place stable diffusion checkpoint (model.ckpt) in the models/Stable-diffusion directory, and double-click `webui-user.bat`.
+(rename them to `k-diffusion` and `stable-diffusion-stability-ai`) Place any stable diffusion checkpoint (ckpt or safetensor) in the models/Stable-diffusion directory, and double-click `webui-user.bat`.
 If you have 4-6gb vram, try adding these flags to `webui-user.bat` like so:

-`COMMANDLINE_ARGS=--opt-sub-quad-attention --lowvram`
+`COMMANDLINE_ARGS=--opt-sub-quad-attention --lowvram --disable-nan-check`

+You can add --autolaunch to auto open the url for you.

+If it looks like it is stuck when installing gfpgan or gfgan, press enter and it should continue.

 (The rest **below are installation guides for linux** with rocm.)